Sponsored by Allianz Travel

 Boston has historical charm and a fascinating history leading to the US’s independence.
 The locals here talk funny, are friendly and are sports mad!

-On of the coolest things to do in Boston and the US, is to attend a Red Sox baseball game at Fenway Stadium.
+On of the coolest things to do in Boston and the US, is to attend a Red Sox baseball game at Fenway Park.
 That is an iconic American cultural experience you will not forget.
 Head to the Bleacher Bar before it, or doing it fi you want to catch some of the game for free.